eclipse-biscuit/biscuit/SPECIFICATIONS.md

 Public keys carried in datalog scope annotations are stored in a table, to reduce token size.

-Public keys are interned the same way for first-party and third-party tokens, unlike symbols.
+Third-party blocks use an isolated public keys table, same as for symbols.

 #### Reading